shaunli8/tri2individuall/_posts/2023-12-14-LocalStorage.md

   if (storageAvailable("localStorage")) {
       storageExists.innerText = "Local Storage Available";
       storageC = true;
-    // Yippee!
-We can use localStorage awesomeness

   } else {
       storageC = false;
       storageExists.innerText = "Local Storage Not Available";
-    // Too bad, no localStorage for us

   }

   function load(){